 - 1. The unit must be bolted to the floor.
-This can be done using an appropriate fastener for the application. - 2.
+This can be done with 1/4" lag screws through the 2 holes in the base plate. - 2.
 The unit must also be connected to outside air.
-See "Termination Location and Vent Information" Section D. - 3.
+See section D Outside Air. - 3.
 Floor protection and clearances must be followed as shown. - 4.
-The appliance must be properly grounded to the frame of the mobile home using a minimum of 8 AWG copper solid or stranded, insulated or bare wire or equivalent.
+Unit must be grounded to the metal frame of the mobile home.